Concordium/concordium.github.io/source/shared/smart-contracts/guides/setup-contract.rst

 .. seealso::

-   It is possible to build smart contracts without the use for Rust's ``std``.
+   It is possible to build smart contracts without using Rust's ``std``.
    For more information, see :ref:`no-std`.

 .. _Rust: https://www.rust-lang.org/